 Members of the Discharged Armed Forces as well as their family members and spouses do not have to wait for the waiting period.
 They can receive immediate coverage.

 Coverage During the Wait Period

 Those moving to British Columbia must have coverage from the Medical Insurance Plan of their previous province during the waiting period in British Columbia.
 However, those arriving in British Columbia from outside Canada can obtain private insurance from a private company for the duration of the waiting period.

 Emergency Medical Care

-You can receive medical and hospital attention before you qualify for the Provincial program, but the costs will have to be covered by you unless there is some other form of insurance that covers your medical bills during that period of time.
+You can receive medical and hospital attention before you qualify for the Provincial program.
+Still, the costs will have to be covered by you unless there is some other form of insurance that protects your medical bills during that period of time.
 These costs can be high, so it is recommended that you get private insurance for the duration of your waiting period in British Columbia.
-Be aware that most of the private insurances won’t cover any of the pre-existing conditions in the body which includes your pregnancy too.
+Be aware that most of the private insurance won’t cover any of the pre-existing conditions in the body which includes your pregnancy too.

 Appealing the Wait Period

 The waiting period is put in place to protect the healthcare system from individuals who only wish to come to British Columbia to receive healthcare benefits using the expenses of the public of British Columbia.
 However, a process is in place to allow individuals to appeal the waiting period.
 This appeal is available to those who need medical attention or procedure during the waiting period.
 Waiving the waiting period is approved in very rare and extreme cases.
 Only those who have established their residency in British Columbia can apply for a waiver of the waiting period.